Skip to content

 Frequently Asked Questions About HIPAA Employee Training Requirements

-HIPAA regulations do not specify an annual training interval by name.
-The Privacy Rule requires training upon hire and whenever policies change materially.
-The Security Rule requires an ongoing security awareness and training program.
-In practice, annual full training paired with quarterly phishing simulations and periodic security reminders is the standard most covered entities adopt to satisfy OCR's ongoing program expectation.
+HIPAA does not explicitly mandate annual training.
+The Privacy Rule at 45 CFR §164.530(b) requires training upon hire and whenever policies change materially.
+The Security Rule at 45 CFR §164.308(a)(5) requires an ongoing security awareness and training program, which HHS interprets as regular, periodic reinforcement.
+In practice, annual full training combined with quarterly phishing simulations and monthly security reminders is the cadence that holds up best under OCR scrutiny — but the legal standard is an ongoing program, not a once-per-year event.

 Yes.
-The Privacy Rule defines "workforce" to include employees, volunteers, trainees, and others whose conduct is under the direct control of the covered entity — regardless of whether they receive compensation.
-Any volunteer or intern who may access PHI must receive training before accessing patient information.
+The HIPAA Privacy Rule defines "workforce" at 45 CFR §160.103 to include employees, volunteers, trainees, and any person whose conduct is under the direct control of the covered entity — regardless of whether they receive compensation.
+Medical students on clinical rotations, administrative interns, and front-desk volunteers who may encounter PHI must all receive training before accessing patient information.

 Share